genescheck/2013DevSummitExamples/README.md

   2013DevSummitExamples

-  This repository contains sample code and apps for the 2013 AT&T Dev Summit
+  This repository contains sample code and apps for the 2013 AT&T Developer Summit and Hackathon

   ===============================